-Casas was elected to the Board of Trustees without opposition in 2007 after being appointed to the board in 2005, and was re-elected in 2012.
-She holds a law degree from Santa Clara University, and a bachelor's degree in political science from California State University, Northridge.
-Active at the state and local levels, Casas was elected by her peers in 2011 to the statewide Trustees Board of the Community College League of California, and is past chair of the League's Advisory Committee on Legislation.
+Casas was elected to the Board of Trustees without opposition in 2007 after being appointed to the board in 2005, and was reelected in 2012, 2016, and 2020.
+She holds a law degree from Santa Clara University and a bachelor's degree in political science from California State University, Northridge.
+Active at the state and local levels, Casas was elected by her peers in 2011 to the statewide Trustees Board of the Community College League of California and is past chair of the League's Advisory Committee on Legislation.
 She is a graduate of the HOPE Leadership Institute operated by Hispanas Organized for Political Equality, and serves on the boards of Children Now, a national organization that makes children a public policy priority, and ALearn, a grassroots organization dedicated to underrepresented students' success in college.
 For the past decade she's mentored students through Puente, an academic preparation program focused on college success.
 Her past activities include the Foothill-De Anza Foundation Board of Directors, Santa Clara County's 6th District PTA, and the Santa Clara County League of Women Voters' Education Committee.
 She co-founded a transitional home for domestic violence victims in Los Angeles and has worked as a claims representative for an international commercial liability carrier.
-Her term expires in 2016.
+Her term expires in 2024.
 Contact Casas at email@example.com or through the Chancellor's Office at (650) 949-6100.

-Landsberger was elected to the Board of Trustees in November 2016.
-He has lived in Los Altos since 1978, the year he was named the Foothill-De Anza Community College District’s first general counsel.
-He subsequently served as district vice chancellor before becoming an instructor and then dean of business and computer science at De Anza College.
+Landsberger was elected to the Board of Trustees in November 2016 and reelected in 2020.
+He has lived in Los Altos since 1978, the year he was named Foothill-De Anza's first general counsel.
+He was subsequently promoted to the position of vice chancellor, serving as the chancellor's chief deputy responsible for supervising all district office operations.
 Now retired, his 30-year career in community colleges includes service as president of the College of San Mateo, senior vice chancellor of the Los Angeles Community College District, and interim chancellor of the Los Angeles district.
-He acted as special trustee of the Compton Community College District for four years after Compton College lost its accreditation, appointed by the chancellor of the California Community Colleges.
-He has served on the board of the Foothill-De Anza Foundation and continues as a longtime board member of UNITE–LA, a nonprofit affiliate of the Los Angeles Area Chamber of Commerce that promotes collaborations for developing highly effective schools, promoting business-education partnerships, and expanding college access for underserved youth.
-The San Jose Silicon Valley Chamber of Commerce has begun a similar initiative, Strive San Jose, and Landsberger serves on the board of the chamber foundation.
-He holds a doctor of law degree from the University of California, Berkeley, a bachelor’s degree in political science from UC Berkeley, and an associate degree in political science from Santa Monica College.
-His term expires in 2020.
+The chancellor of the California Community Colleges later appointed him special trustee of the Compton Community College District after Compton College lost its accreditation, a position he held for four years.
+He has served on the boards of the Foothill-De Anza Foundation, the Community School of Music & Arts in Mountain View, the San Jose-Silicon Valley Chamber of Commerce Foundation, and UNITE–LA, a nonprofit organization in Los Angeles that seeks to expand college access to underserved youth in the Los Angeles region.
+He holds a juris doctor degree from the University of California, Berkeley, a bachelor’s degree in political science from UC Berkeley, and an associate degree in political science from Santa Monica College.
+His term expires in 2024.
 He can be contacted at email@example.com or through the Chancellor's Office at (650) 949-6100.

-Wong was elected to the Board of Trustees in November 2016.
+Wong was elected to the Board of Trustees in November 2016 and reelected in 2020.
 He served for nine years on the Cupertino City Council, twice holding the positions of mayor and vice mayor.
 After earning an associate degree at West Valley College and a bachelor’s degree at San Jose State University, he began working in his family real estate investment and property management business.
 He served for three years as a volunteer on the De Anza Commission, an auxiliary of the Foothill-De Anza Foundation that represents De Anza College in the community.
 His extensive community experience includes leadership positions in the Rotary Club of Cupertino, Cupertino Chamber of Commence, Cupertino Educational Endowment Foundation, Asian American Parent Association, Asian Pacific American Leadership Institute, and the Organization of Chinese Americans Silicon Valley chapter.
 He completed the certificate program for senior executives in state and local government offered by the Harvard University John F. Kennedy School of Government.
-His term expires in 2020.
+His term expires in 2024.
 Contact Wong at firstname.lastname@example.org or through the Chancellor's Office at (650) 949-6100.

-Elias Kamal, De Anza College
+Javier Gomez Tagle, De Anza College